skander-marnissi/Business-Intelligence-Project/README.md

 # Business-Intelligence-Project

-A multidimentionnal OLAP cube created with Microsoft SQL Server to do a data visualisation of company data(fake data).
+A multidimensional OLAP cube created with Microsoft SQL Server to do a data visualisation of company data(fake data).

 ## Installation